 On July 13, CMS announced proposed changes to the Physician Fee Schedule and Medicare Part B payment policies.
 As stated by CMS when announcing the proposed rule, “This major proposed rule addresses changes to the Medicare physician fee schedule (PFS) and other Medicare Part B payment policies to ensure that our payment systems are updated to reflect changes in medical practice and the relative value of services, as well as changes in the statute.”
 They continue, “The proposed changes to the Physician Fee Schedule would reinforce CMS’ Patients Over Paperwork initiative focused on reducing administrative burden while improving care coordination, health outcomes, and patients’ ability to make decisions about their own care.”

-Major policy changes reflected in this proposed rule include:
+Major federal health care policy changes reflected in this proposed rule include: